Undergraduate Program

 Career options

-Government majors go on to enjoy careers in fields as diverse as law, business, the non-profit sector, and public service.
+Government majors go on to enjoy careers in sectors as diverse as law, consulting, financial services, non-profit organizations, and government.
 Majoring in government is a natural way to prepare yourself for one of these careers.
-As a Cornell Government major, you are in good company: nationwide data from the National Center for Education Statistics shows that political science leads the other social sciences in the number of undergraduate degrees granted.
-But your choices are not limited to just those standard careers paths—in recent years Government graduates have accepted positions at Google, joined tech startups, and taught English in Indonesia on a Fulbright.
+You can view career outcomes for the College of Arts & Sciences overall, as well as Government majors.
+But your choices are not limited to just those standard careers paths—in recent years Government graduates have accepted positions at Amazon, joined tech startups, and taught English in Kazakhstan on a Fulbright.

-Many of Cornell’s distinguished undergraduates have also gone on to become distinguished professors of political science themselves, holding positions at Harvard, Stanford, Yale, and others.
+Many of Cornell’s distinguished undergraduates have also gone on graduate school to study law, international relations, political science, and public policy/administration.

 Practical skills